The Big Catford Weekender

 Where are the public toilets located?

-Portable toilets will be available on the Jubilee Ground area, and are accessible in the ground floor of the Council's Civic Suite.
+Portable toilets will be available in the Jubilee Ground area.

 Will Catford Mews be open?

-We are getting close to announcing the new operator but unfortunately it will not be open for this event.
-However, watch out for more announcements about who you will be able to meet at the event.
+We're close to announcing the new operator but unfortunately Catford Mews will not be open for this event.
+Watch out for more announcements about who you will be able to meet at the event.

 I am a resident / business in the area where the festival is taking place.
 How will my access be impacted?